 This cheese was mild with nutty flavors.
 It is deeply rooted in the Alentejo region and considered a major source of protein in the diet of the region.
 The magazine “Wine Spectator” considers it one of the 100 best cheeses in the world.

 Bolo de Bolacha – Traditional Portuguese Biscuit Cake Dessert

 To finish off the meal, unbeknownst to us, Cristina had already prepared a simple and traditional no-bake cake.
-Even though we had picked up local Portuguese pastries, we were more intrigued by the favorite childhood dessert she prepared.
+Even though we had picked up local Portuguese pastries, we were more intrigued by her favorite childhood dessert she had prepared.

 Bolo de Bolacha or “cookie cake” in English, is a cake made with stacks of Portuguese bolacha Maria biscuits and condensed milk.

 As Cristina told us, Maria biscuits are kids’ favorites in Portuguese homes.
 “Eating Maria cookies is a way to connect to childhood”, she went on to explain,

 The cake is simple to make.
 The recipe calls for mixing condensed milk, cream, egg yolks, and Maria cookies soaked in coffee.
 Cristina adapts the recipe and does not use sugar added and is light on the coffee.

 The cake, we learned also comes as a mousse, and that’s the version Cristina prefers.